 1. Queso Fresco

-This is another Mexican cheese that is extremely underrated outside of Latin American cuisines.
+This is another Mexican cheese that is extremely underrated outside of Latin American cuisines and is your best option as a substitute for cotija.

-This cheese has a milder salty and milky flavor but is still very rich and creamy.
-And it has a similar crumbly, semi-soft consistency that fresh Cotija has!
+This cheese has a milder salty and milky flavor that is also rich and creamy.
+Also, it has a similar crumbly, semi-soft consistency that fresh Cotija has!

 2. Feta Cheese

-And feta is traditionally salty, which is another reason it’s a fantastic alternative for Cotija.
-You can even buy flavored options like black pepper feta cheese or herb-infused feta cheese.
+Also, feta is traditionally salty, which is another reason it’s a fantastic alternative for Cotija.
+You can buy flavored options, such as black pepper feta cheese or herb-infused feta cheese.

 3. Anejo Cheese